apostrophecms/apostrophe-documentation/other/field-types/array.md

 If `titleField` is not enough for your purposes, you can completely customize the output of the titles by setting `gr` to the name of a custom Nunjucks template.
 All your template has to do is output whatever it wants, based on the `item` variable provided to it.

-This template will be loaded from the `apostrophe-schemas` module, at project level \(`lib/modules/apostrophe/schemas/views/your-template-name.html` at project level\). **If you would rather it came from your own module, use "cross-module include" syntax,** like in the example below:
+This template will be loaded from the `apostrophe-schemas` module, at project level \(`lib/modules/apostrophe/schemas/views/your-template-name.html` at project level\).

-## Example 2
+## Example 2: Cross module includes

+If you would rather the template came from your own module, use "cross-module include" syntax, like this:

 ```javascript
 // app.js